ohanhi/ohanhi.com/posts/2016-02-23-elm-native-ui.md

 ---
 layout: post
+series: Elm Native UI
-title: "Elm Native UI: Writing a React Native app in Elm"
+title: Writing a React Native app in Elm
 i_expect_you_to_know:
   - what React Native is
   - some Elm